http301PermanentRedirect/all-of-creation/Welcome to All of Creation.md

 ### The Sidereal Day

-While there are efforts to more finely divide the time of day, current mechanical expertise does not exist (or at least is quite rare).
+While there are efforts to more finely divide the time of day, the current mechanical expertise means that these clocks are large installation pieces, usually used in astronomy/astrology and arcane rites and investigation.

 For common usage, the day is divided into 8 portions that are tied to the location of the Sun.
 This means that in the winter the middle part of the day is much more compressed, and the overnight parts of the day are stretched out (and vice versa in the summer).
 The 8 parts of the day are:

 #### 1. Matins
 * Nighttime
 * "The Deep Night"